Dopamine dysregulation syndrome: Causes

-Parkinson's disease is a common neurological disorder characterized by a degeneration of dopamine neurons in the substantia nigra and a loss of dopamine in the putamen.
+Parkinson's disease is a common neurodegenerative disease characterized by a degeneration of dopamine neurons in the substantia nigra and a loss of dopamine in the putamen.
 It is described as a motor disease, but it also produces cognitive and behavioral symptoms.
-The most common treatment is dopamine replacement therapy, which consists in the administration of levodopa (L-Dopa) or dopamine agonists (such as pramipexole or ropinirole) to patients.
+The most common treatment is dopamine replacement therapy, which consists in the administration of levodopa (L-DOPA) or dopamine agonists (e.g., pramipexole or ropinirole) to patients.
 Dopamine replacement therapy is well known to improve motor symptoms but its effects in cognitive and behavioral symptoms are more complex.
 Dopamine has been related to the normal learning of stimuli with behavioral and motivational significance, attention, and most importantly the reward system.
 In accordance with the role of dopamine in reward processing, addictive drugs stimulate dopamine release.
 Although the exact mechanism has yet to be elucidated, the role of dopamine in the reward system and addiction has been proposed as the origin of DDS.
 Models of addiction have been used to explain how dopamine replacement therapy produces DDS.
 One of these models of addiction proposes that over the usage course of a drug there is a habituation to the rewarding effects that it produces at the initial stages.
 This habituation is thought to be dopamine mediated.
-With long-term administration of L-dopa the reward system gets used to it and needs higher quantities.
+With long-term administration of levodopa, the reward system gets used to it and needs higher quantities.
 As the user increases drug intake there is a loss of dopaminergic receptors in the striatum which acts in addition to an impairment in goal-direction mental functions to produce an enhancement of sensitization to dopamine therapy.
 The behavioral and mood symptoms of the syndrome are produced by the dopamine overdose.

+The most commonly implicated drug in causing DDS is levodopa, a prodrug of dopamine and a non-selective dopamine receptor agonist.
+In a 2017 systematic review of DDS cases in Parkinson's disease patients, 88% of a total of 98 cases of DDS were related to levodopa.
+The remaining cases were due to the dopamine receptor agonists apomorphine (6%), pramipexole (3%), rotigotine (1%), ropinirole (1%), and piribedil (1%).
+In a 2019 systematic review of DDS in non-Parkinson's disease patients, levodopa was implicated in 11 of 14 or 79% of the cases, whereas the remainder were linked to the dopamine receptor agonists pramipexole, ropinirole, and talipexole.
+The levodopa-containing supplement Mucuna pruriens has also been reported as a cause of DDS in a case report.